Best Foraging Bags for Mushroom Gathering

 Value: Cost vs. Benefit

 The amount of money you spend on something like a foraging bag shouldn’t blow out your entire budget.
-There are a wide range of prices, and if you are really strapped- any bag, bucket, or basket could do.
+There is a wide range of prices, and if you are really strapped, any bag, bucket, or basket could do.

 You never want to spend too much money on one resource, even when it comes to something you enjoy.
 It’s better to diversify your spending to make sure you are covered for a wide range of scenarios.